sinabaghal/sinabaghal.github.io/_pages/deepsmoothing.md

 <img src="http://sinabaghal.github.io/images/ref_VOl.png" width="100%" height="100%">
 </p>

-The following also is an example of the training trajectory where a feedforward neural network with 4 hidden layers and each with 40 nodes is used.
+The following also is an example of the training trajectory where a feedforward neural network with 4 hidden layers, with 40 units in each layer.

 <p align="center">
 <img src="http://sinabaghal.github.io/images/train_metrics.png" width="100%" height="100%">
 </p>

-See the technical report inside the Github repofor more details.
+See the technical report inside the Github repo for more details.